aklinker1/zero-factory/README.md

 // ...
 ```

-The function used to define the sequence includes a single parameter, a number starting at 0 that gets incremented each time the sequence is called.
+The argument `i` is a number starting at 0 that gets incremented by 1 each time the sequence is called.
 The return value can be anything (string, boolean, object, integer, etc).

 ```ts
 const intSequence = createSequence((i) => i + 1);